jamesworldbuilder/geminline/README.md

     pip install google-genai
 ```

+## Configuration Files

+- `.gemignore`: A local configuration file intended to explicitly hide heavy resource directories (like `node_modules`), system files, or any other files and/or directories you want the AI assistant to ignore during its analysis are listed in this file.

+- `gemini-instructions.txt`: A local configuration file that describes the design rules, professional coding standards, and identity configurations of which the AI assistant is specialized in.

 ## Setup & Persistent Alias

 1. Place `gemini_launcher.py` and your structural `gemini-instructions.txt` configuration file side-by-side inside your chosen system directory.